Alberto Santos-Dumont: Childhood

 In 1879, the Dumonts sold their farm in Valença, Rio de Janeiro, and settled in Sítio do Cascavel, in Ribeirão Preto, where they bought the Arindeúva Farm, (Note: It was later called Dumont Farm and was bought by an English syndicate.
-When they bought the farm, the family had 300 million réis and 80 slaves.) of José Bento Junqueira, producing 1200 bushels.
+When they bought the farm, the family had 300 million réis and 80 slaves.) of José Bento Junqueira, producing 1200 bushels of coffee.
 (Note: With 60 to 96 kilometres of track and seven locomotives.
 A 1901 article in Le Pettit Journal indicated that the farm had four million coffee trees, six thousand workers, and four kilometres of railroad.)
 Until he was 10, he was taught by his older sister, Virginia.
 From 10 to 12 years old (Note: Medeiros 2006, says that Santos-Dumont only studied at this school between the ages of 10 and 11 (1883–1884).
 Jorge 2018 says it was between the ages of 7 and 8.) he studied at Colégio Culto à Ciência.
 He then attended Colégio Kopke in São Paulo, Colégio Morton, and Colégio Menezes Vieira in Rio de Janeiro, (Note: The first college had strict discipline, while the others allowed a "more individualized teaching", but all were focused on the Brazilian elite.) and later the School of Engineering from Minas, without finishing the course.
 He was not considered an outstanding student, studying only what interested him, and extending his studies independently in his father's library.
 By this time he already displayed the refined manners that would later become part of his image in France, and an introverted personality.
 He saw his first human flight in São Paulo at the age of 15, in 1888, (Note: Jorge 2018 says that it happened in April 1890.) when the aeronaut Stanley Spencer ascended in a spherical balloon and parachuted down.
 After a family trip to Paris in 1891, he became interested in mechanics, especially the internal combustion engine.
 From then on, he never stopped searching for alternatives, receiving from the City Council of Ribeirão Preto, according to Law no. 100, of 4 November 1903, a million réis subsidy to continue his researches that, three years later, resulted in the creation of his aeroplane.
 A newspaper of the time stated that Santos-Dumont would only accept if "...that amount was intended for an aircraft contest prize."

 Santos-Dumont would remember with nostalgia the times spent on his father's farm, where he enjoyed the greatest freedom: